geronimodennis/NsSuiteQLrunner/docs/OPERATIONS.md

 ## AI Report And Schema Chat

-Use the header `AI Chat` action to show or hide the floating chat panel below the button.
+Use the Query Editor `AI Chat` action to show or hide the floating chat panel.

 The chat is powered by NetSuite's `N/llm` module through the SuiteQL Runner RESTlet.
 It specializes in reports, saved searches, standard NetSuite record type IDs, SuiteQL table/source names, transaction type codes, common standard fields, joins, table relationships, and schema patterns.